-(1) If during any twelve months of his service an employee entitled under this clause to eight public holidays on full pay has not been allowed at least eight public holidays, he shall be paid, if a time-worker, an ordinary day's pay, or if a piece-worker, an ordinary day's pay for a time-work machine compositor, in respect of each public holiday (not exceeding in all the number of eight) on which he has been required to work, notwithstanding that for the week including such public holiday he has been paid his full weekly wage or piecework rate, as the case may be, and such amount may be claimed within nine months after the expiration of such twelve months.
+(l) If during any twelve months of his service an employee entitled under this clause to eight public holidays on full pay has not been allowed at least eight public holidays, he shall be paid, if a time-worker, an ordinary day's pay, or if a piece-worker, an ordinary day's pay for a time-work machine compositor, in respect of each public holiday (not exceeding in all the number of eight) on which he has been required to work, notwithstanding that for the week including such public holiday he has been paid his full weekly wage or piecework rate, as the case may be, and such amount may be claimed within nine months after the expiration of such twelve months.

-- (m) If in any twelve months of his service an employee entitled under this clause to leave on full pay as prescribed in sub-clauses (h) and (c) herein, has not been allowed such leave, he shall be paid for each of the days mentioned, if a time-worker, at the full rate of payment, or if a piece-worker at the rate for a time-work machine compositor, notwithstanding that in respect of each of such days he has already received his wages or piecework payment, as the case may be, without deduction, and such amount may be claimed within nine months after the expiration of such twelve months. - (n) Payment under either of the above sub-clauses (1) and (n) shall not excuse an employer for failure to allow an employee to take a holiday or leave to which he is entitled under this clause, and such failure shall be a breach of this determination, notwithstanding any agreement whereby the employee purports to waive the holiday or leave to which he is entitled.
+(m) If in any twelve months of his service an employee entitled under this clause to leave on full pay as prescribed in sub-clauses (b) and (c) hercof, has not been allowed such leave, he shall be paid for each of the days mentioned, if a time-worker, at the full rate of payment, or if a piece-worker at the rate for a time-work machine compositor, notwithstanding that in respect of each of such days he has already received his wages or piecework payment, as the case may be, without deduction, and such amount may be claimed within nine months after the expiration of such twelve months.

+(n) Payment under either of the above sub-clauses (l) and (m) hereof shall not excuse an employer for failure to allow an employer to take a holiday or leave to which he is entitled

+(n) hereof shall not excuse an employer for failure to allow an employee to take a holiday or leave to which he is entitled under this clause, and such failure shall be a breach of this determination, notwithstanding any agreement whereby the employee purports to waive the holiday or leave to which he is entitled.